Logo-stateuniv-h55

 Financial Aid

-All expenses at USAFA are covered by taxpayer dollars.
+All expenses are covered by taxpayer dollars.
 What does this mean?
-Each and every cadet at the Air Force Academy is on a full-ride scholarship worth $415,000.
+Each and every cadet is on a full-ride scholarship worth $415,000.
 Cadets receive a small stipend each month while attending the academy.
 In addition, upon commission, each cadet is guaranteed job security as an active-duty Air Force officer.
 As a result, each cadet must serve in the active-duty Air Force a minimum of five years following graduation/commissioning.

-In addition to tuition and fees, room and board, books, uniform, and all other items are paid for; all Air Force Academy cadets also receive full medical benefits since they are considered members of the active-duty Air Force.
+In addition to tuition and fees, room and board, books, uniform, and all other items are paid for; cadets also receive full medical benefits since they are considered members of the active-duty Air Force.
 Cadets are also eligible for special financial opportunities, life insurance, and other benefits usually afforded to military members.

 The Commitment